oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 10. The audience claim in the Client Attestation PoP JWT is the issuer identifier URL of the authorization server as described in {{RFC8414}}.
 11. The Client Attestation JWT is fresh enough for the policies of the authorization server by checking the `iat` or `exp` claims.
 12. Depending on the security requirements of the deployment, additional checks to guarantee replay protection for the Client Attestation PoP JWT might need to be applied (see [](#security-consideration-replay) for more details).
-13. If a `client_id` is provided in the request containing the Client Attestation, then this `client_id` matches the `sub` claim of the Client Attestation JWT and the `iss` claim of the Client Attestation PoP JWT.
+13. If a `client_id` is provided in the request containing the Client Attestation, then this `client_id` matches the `sub` claim of the Client Attestation JWT.

 # Implementation Considerations